Why choose this course

 Our graduates do exceptionally well in the employment market as a result of their academic excellence and their experience abroad.

-Our students’ proficiency in languages, combined with their understanding of intercultural processes and sociopolitical contexts, gives them a distinct advantage in an increasingly competitive international employment market.
+Our students’ proficiency in languages, combined with their understanding of intercultural processes and socio-political contexts, gives them a distinct advantage in an increasingly competitive international employment market.

 Our emphasis on transferable skills such as presentation and research techniques, and communication across linguistic and cultural boundaries, ensures that our graduate profile fits the expectations of prospective employers.

-Language graduates from the University have gone into a wide range of careers.
 Our graduates over the last few years have secured roles such as:

 - Associate Finance Consultant, JDX Consulting